 Overview

-Inconsistencies In Process Results
+Inconsistencies in Process Results

 A predominant chemical customer was using a quill, which does not contain a nozzle, for injecting a liquid DMDS (Dimethyl Sulfide)into their process.
 DMDS works as an effective solution for sulfiding hydroprocessing catalysts.
 The customer was having difficulties controlling the flow and achieving a balance of liquid/gas, which caused inconsistencies in their process results.
 Build up of liquid in the pipe can lead to corrosion over time, damaging downstream equipment.